 Adult Mental Health Services

-Choice Model Services used to be called “Aim high,” for Adult Mental Health Initiative.
-The Choice Model coordinates care for adults with serious mental illness when they leave the Oregon State Hospital to live in the community.
+Choice Model Services coordinate care for adults with serious mental illness when they leave the Oregon State Hospital to live in the community.
 The Choice Model gets discharged clients the community services they need.
 This could be outpatient or residential treatment, adult foster care, or living in a supported apartment.
-The goal is to prevent going back to the state hospital.
+The goal is to avoid going back to the state hospital.

 Children’s Mental Health Services